elvis-darko/Team_Zurich_Capstone_Project/README.md

 The values can be between 0 and 1, inclusive.
 Where 1 indicates the customer churned and 0 indicates the customer stayed with Expresso.

-Your submission should look like:
+Our final work would look like this:

             user_id                                      CHURN
             00001dbe00e56fc4b1c1b65dda63de2a5ece55f9      0.98